patriotnewsactivism/whisper/README.md

-# whisper_transcriber_app
+# Enhanced Whisper Transcriber App

-Enhanced Whisper Transcriber with improved UI/UX and additional features.
+A powerful and accurate speech-to-text transcription tool using OpenAI's Whisper API with client-side processing capabilities.

 ## Features